Home H - panel (Right Side) - The Picture

 bita finally means "bite, stitch, wound" (often for a sword cut) and could also serve as a name of a spear.
 And if we have a close look at the lady by the grave, we realize that she is holding a wand, which blends into the rune t-Rune of b-Runei-Runet-Runea-Rune thus forming a spear.
 This rune is associated with (ON) Tyr, (OE) Tiw the old Germanic sovereign ruler and god of warfare.
 Though replaced by Odin/Woden with his spear Gungnir, the spear shaped rune still bears his name.

 The explanation for all this can be found in Germanic mythology.
-A hurled twig changes into a spear in kills the victim.
+A hurled twig changes into a spear and kills the victim.
 Baldr was killed by a mistletoe wand that turned into a missile.
 We find a similar event in the Gautrekssaga, where a mock sacrifice was put up:

 "Then Starkathr thrust at the king with the wand and said: 'Now I give thee to Othinn.'
 Then Starkathr let go the fir bough.
 The wand became a spear and pierced through the king...."